Your rights as a posted worker

 The legislation ensures that part-time employees are not discriminated against in comparison to full-time employees.
 In addition, the Act aims to facilitate the possibility of part-time work.

 Loven indeholder regler, der skal forbedre kvaliteten af tidsbegræn-sede ansættelser.

 The Act lays down conditions and regulations for the employment conditions for salaried employees, e.g. for sick pay (Section 5) and the right to organise and negotiate with the employer (Section 10).

 The Act ensures that the employer does not use the employee’s health information to limit the possibilities of the employee to obtain or re-tain employment.

 The Act ensures the right of employees to leave from work for spe-cial family reasons, including in the event of sickness or accident.

 The Act on Posting of Workers guarantees your rights

-The Act on Posting of Workers implements the EU Posted Workers Directive.
+The Act concerning the Posting of Workers etc. implements the EU Posted Workers Directive.
 The purpose of the Directive is to ensure fair competition and to safeguard employees’ rights when they are posted to work in another member state.
 The Directive ensures that employees posted to another EU member state or to a member state of the European Economic Area (EEA) are assured certain working conditions in the host country.

-Furthermore, the Act on Posting implements the Enforcement Directive.
+Furthermore, the act on posting implements the Enforcement Directive.
 The Enforcement Directive is intended to ensure better enforcement of the rights stemming from the Posted Workers Directive, and to avoid abuse and circumvention.